xuyuji9000/nodejs-playground/dissect-nodejs-source-code/child_process/Readme.md

-This document is used to support understand `child_process` inside Nodejs source code.
+This document is used to support the understanding of the  source code of  `child_process` module .

 Relevant files: